 Quality and regulations

-- a national body – Australian Children's Education and Care Quality Authority (ACECQA), which guides the implementation of the National Quality Framework and works with regulatory authorities
+Australian Children's Education and Care Quality Authority (ACECQA) guides the implementation of the National Quality Framework and works with regulatory authorities to ensure all early childhood education and care services comply with the current law and regulations and the NQS.

 Quality improvement plans